 4. Understand your travel style: Preferences, rhythm and limitations

 Now’s the time to take a closer look at YOU – your travel style.
+How to start planning for a trip includes a little reflection on what you like and don’t like.

 Your travel style will shift a bit depending on where you go (and why), who you go with, and limitations you face.
-However, everyone has a default style: how you’d travel if everything was up to you.
+But everyone has a default style: how you’d travel if everything was up to you.
 So let’s look at that first.

-Here are the top 3 questions to ask yourself about your travel style:
+Questions to ask yourself about your travel style:

 - What do you tend to talk about most after a trip?
-(How much time you spent on the beach?
+How much time you spent on the beach?
 What you saw?
 What you ate?
-Who you met?)
+Who you met?

 Now we’ll dig a bit deeper …